 - The student is not a veteran of the U.S. Armed Forces.

-- The student will be working on a B.A. or B.S. degree during the 2021-2022 Academic Year.
-(This award is given for a maximum of 8 semesters.)
+- The student will be working on a B.A. or B.S. degree during the 2022-2023 Academic Year.
+(This discount is given for a maximum of 8 semesters.)

 * “Career” is defined as someone whose full-time paid vocation is a licensed or ordained pastoral ministry position.
 NOTE: To be considered career ministry, the parent in ministry’s current primary source of income must come from their involvement in full-time pastoral (pulpit) ministry.
 Proof of valid denominational ordination or licensing for the parent named will be required for all first time Pastor Child Discount applicants but is not a guarantee of eligibility.
 Verification of housing or parsonage allowance may be required.
 Due to limited resources, eligibility is not extended to non-profit, para-church, or church administrative or support staff, or independent children of pastors.